Enrolled nurse to registered nurse – how to make the move

 How do you become an RN?

 To become an RN, you need to complete a three-year bachelor’s degree.
 Like Charles Sturt’s Bachelor of Nursing.1 This course is accredited by the Australian Nursing and Midwifery Accreditation Council, so you know you’re getting all the skills and knowledge you need to meet industry standards and gain registration as an RN.
 It’s a thorough grounding in nursing theory, techniques and practice.
-And you complete 800 hours of workplace learning across an exciting range of authentic healthcare settings.
+And you complete 800 hours of work-integrated learning (previously called workplace learning) across an exciting range of authentic healthcare settings.
 The course take three years of full-time study (or part-time equivalent).
 When you graduate, you’ll be ready to apply for registration with the Australian Health Practitioner Registration Agency as a registered nurse.

 You can go straight into the Bachelor of Nursing.
 If you’re finishing high school and hit the required selection rank (and any other entry criteria), you’ll receive an offer to study with us.
 You might also secure a spot before you sit your exams, based on your soft skills – via the Charles Sturt Advantage program.